Cameron Art Museum: Exhibitions

-Civil War battle site
+Civil War battle site and monument

 The Cameron Art Museum's new location on Independence Street is home to the Civil War site of the Battle of Forks Road fought on February 20, 1865.
-The Confederate loss at the Battle of Forks Road, directly following the Fall of Fort Fisher, marked the beginning of the end for the Confederacy.
-The loss at Forks Road placed the Cape Fear Port in the hands of the Union cutting off supply lines to General Robert E. Lee in Northern Virginia and leading to the final surrender of the Confederate Army.
-The museum grounds are lined with Confederate revetments built during the Battle of Forks Road and every year the museum commemorates the lives lost on its property with a re-enactment of the battle followed by lectures, workshops, and artillery demonstrations.
+The Confederate loss at the Battle of Forks Road, directly following the fall of Fort Fisher, marked the beginning of the end for the Confederacy.
+The loss at Forks Road placed the Cape Fear Port in the hands of the Union, cutting off supply lines to General Robert E. Lee in Northern Virginia and leading to the final surrender of the Confederate Army.
+The museum grounds are lined with Confederate revetments built during the Battle of Forks Road, and every year the museum commemorates the lives lost on its property with a re-enactment of the battle followed by lectures, workshops, and artillery demonstrations.

+In 2018, the Cameron Art Museum was awarded an Inclusive Public Art Grant from the Z. Smith Reynolds Foundation to build a public monument recognizing the legacy of the United States Colored Troops (USCT), who fought for the Union at the Battle of Forks Road.
+Durham-based artist Stephen Hayes was selected to design and produce the bronze monument, which he titled "Boundless."
+The monument depicts 11 life-size marching troops, including a standard-bearer and a drummer.
+Civil War reenactors and descendants of the soldiers who fought in the Battle of Forks Road served as models for the hands and faces featured in the monument.
+"Boundless" was completed and dedicated in November 2021.

 School

 The Museum School at the Cameron Art Museum offers a range of beginning and master classes, for children and adults, some of which can include CEU credit through New Hanover County Schools.
-Students of the Museum School have instructor-guided access to the museum's exhibitions and select objects in the museum's permanent collection not on view, and access to the museum's non-circulating art library numbering over 2000 publications and monographs.
+Students of the Museum School have instructor-guided access to the museum's exhibitions and select objects in the museum's permanent collection not on view, as well as access to the museum's non-circulating art library which has over 2000 publications and monographs.
 Additionally, the School creates employment opportunities for area artists and instructors.